antrea-io/antrea/docs/windows.md

 curl -L https://github.com/kubernetes-sigs/sig-windows-tools/releases/latest/download/kube-proxy.yml | sed 's/VERSION/v1.18.0/g'  > kube-proxy.yml
 ```

-Replace the ENTIRE CONTENT of the `run-script.ps1` in configmap named `kube-proxy-windows`
+Replace the ENTIRE CONTENT of the `run-script.ps1` in configmap named `kube-proxy-windows` as following, to use "userspace" proxying.
+This is a deviation from the standard kube-proxy curated in the sig-windows-tools repository.
+Also, you'll be removing some of the `yq` commands which setup the network name and so on, which won't be needed, since antrea will install its own cni configurations as needed.
-as following:

 ```
 apiVersion: v1